How effective is the birth control patch?

 If you use it perfectly, the patch is 99% effective.
 But people aren’t perfect, and it can be easy to make a mistake — so in reality, the patch is about 93% effective.
 That means about 7 out of 100 patch users get pregnant each year.

-The better you are about changing your patch on time, the better it will work.
-But there’s a very small chance that you could still get pregnant, even if you always use the patch correctly.
-In fact, your chances of getting pregnant on the patch depends on how well you follow the directions for using it.
+The better you are about using your patch correctly, the better it will work.
+Your chances of getting pregnant on the patch depend on how well you follow the directions for using it.
+But there’s a very small chance that you could still get pregnant, even if you always use the patch perfectly.

 If you often forget or misplace things, you may want to use another method that you don’t have to remember to change every week, like the IUD, implant, or shot.
 They’re easier to use and better at preventing pregnancy.
 But if you decide the patch is right for you, make sure you always put your new patch on on time so it works as well as possible.